 Sightseeing in Erzurum before departing for Kars via the Aras River valley and the First World War battlefield site of Sarakimis.
 After arriving at Kars we will continue to visit the ancient Armenian city of Ani on the Arpacay River.

-On to Doğubayazıt and pass the Biblical mountain of Ararat to visit the Ishak Pasha Saray .
-Overnight in Van.
+On to Doğubayazıt and pass the Biblical mountain of Ararat to visit the Ishak Pasha Saray (palace).
+Overnight in Doğubayazıt.

 Sightseeing in the Van region including a stop at the Muradiye Waterfall and a visit to the 17th century fortress of Hoşap, sitting astride the ancient Silk Road into Persia and the Orient.
 In the afternoon we will visit the island of Akdamar in Lake Van to visit the 10th century Church of the Holy Cross.
 We will also see the largest museum of the Urartu civilization in the World.